SOTIF-AVLab/SinD/Format.md

 </table>

 - RecordingID: the record's number among all records
 - City: The city where the data is located.
-Only `Tianjin` is in this dataset.
+Only `Tianjin` is in all records of  SIND.
 - Record weekday: The weekday on which the data was collected.
 - Record time period: This record corresponds to a specific time period, accurate to the hour.
 - Weather:Sunny, cloudy, or after rain.
-- Raw frame rate: 29.97
+- Raw frame rate: Fixed at 29.97hz
 - Record duration:Total duration of the record(Unit: second).
 - Tps_num: Total number of traffic participants in this record
 - number of categories(car, truck, bus, bicycle, motorcycle, tricycle, pedestrian):The number of traffic participants in each category in this record